-During the year ended March 31, 2020, the Company began to sell its products through Amazon's online platform.
+The Company sells its products through Amazon's online platform.
 Customers purchasing products through Amazon have a 30-day right of return from the date of receipt of the product.
-The Company recorded a refund liability of approximately \$28,000 at March 31, 2022 (2021: \$29,000; 2020: \$69,000) for these expected returns, which was based on the average monthly returns received for Amazon sales.
+The Company recorded a refund liability of approximately \$8,000 at March 31, 2023 (2022: \$28,000; 2021: \$29,000) for these expected returns, which was based on the average monthly returns received for Amazon sales.